wyyyrdx/Youverse/shared/PROJECT README.md

-# 🌌 Youverse
+# SUPERPOSITION YOU

 > "You are here.
 Your habits shape the possibilities.
 Your future isn't one state — it's a superposition of possibilities."

 A quantum-inspired behavioral modeling system.
-A physical ESP32 device collects environmental/behavioral signals, transforms them into features, and a lightweight AI model generates modeled likelihoods for several possible future selves visualized as an interactive "superposition" the user can collapse by changing a habit.
+A physical ESP32 device collects environmental/behavioral signals, transforms them into features, and a lightweight AI model generates modeled likelihoods for several possible future selves — visualized as an interactive "superposition" the user can collapse by changing a habit.

 **These are not real quantum probabilities.** The quantum concept is a metaphor; the underlying system is a behavioral modeling and simulation system.
 All probabilities are modeled/simulated likelihoods, not predictions of an actual future.